 I used to always wonder why people with kids were always late.
 It’s not that different than getting yourself out of the house, right?
 Boy, was I wrong!
-I want to apologize for ever thinking that.
 Now that I have Baby E, I know exactly what it’s like.
 Getting out of the house with a baby is a lot more work!
 Some days are easier than others but the key is allowing plenty of time to get ready.
 Baby E is starting to go on outings more regularly now.
-Here are my tips to get out of the house (and be on time too)!
+Here are my tips for getting out of the house with a baby (and be on time too)!

 This post contains affiliate links.
 See full disclosure here.

 Find a quick makeup and hair routine that works for you, and get ready before the baby.

 I plan to get ready either right after I feed Baby E so he is awake and happy or during a nap (or if you want to sacrifice sleep for some peaceful morning time, you could get ready before the baby wakes up!).
 Baby E usually sits in his bouncer, and if he’s awake I sing and talk to him the whole time to keep him entertained.
 Today I actually got ready without any pitstops.
 I didn’t have to stop to change him, and he was happy the entire time.
 I did my makeup in five minutes and threw my hair in a mom bun.
 Although I had time to wash my hair today (Baby E was extra good!), don’t be afraid to make day 3 (or maybe even day 4..) hair work.